rfloarea/weather-app/README.md

 Got a very simple GUI up and running.
 Getting more and more comfortable with connecting interfaces with logic feel good.

 I'm intentionally not using React for this because I really want to feel wat it's like to write this stuff from scratch.
 We'll get there soon.
 But not yet.

+@1:49pm

+I think I'm going to leave it there for now.
+It does what I want it to do.
+I'll create something more involved using React.
+This was a good practice round :P